The No Poo Low Poo methods work for one simple reason:The less you wash your hair, the less greasy it gets.

 I call this Total Sebum Coverage.

-I use my favourite Mason Pearson No Poo boar bristle brush to do this.
+I use my favourite Denman No Poo boar bristle brush to do this.

 Once your scalp gets into the swing of things, it works.

 Check out my friend Ashlee Mayer’s fantastic no poo results

 When Is NoPoo Right For You?

 - Low Porosity Hair: Your hair cannot hold moisture

 - Normal Porosity Hair: Your hair is not damaged and holds moisture

 - Combination Hair: Oily roots & dry hair

 - Curly & Wavy: Your curls are frizzy and lack definition